Two Exciting High-redshift Galaxy Candidates Turn Out to Be Two Exciting Ultra-cool Brown Dwarfs: Conclusions

 \section{Conclusions}

 We have investigated two extremely red objects from NIRCam imaging of the Bullet cluster.
-Only using single epoch imaging data and no spectroscopy, such sources could be easily interpreted as reddened extreme emission line galaxies at $z\sim8$ or Lyman-break galaxies at $z>20$.
-However, NIRSpec follow-up showed that the two objects show spectra characteristic of ultracool Y dwarfs.
-Fitting the spectra reveals low temperatures of {\teffo} for Bullet-BD1 and {\tefft} for Bullet-BD2.
-Furthermore, additional imaging, taken $\sim 1$ year after the original data, clearly reveals proper motion of both objects, {\pmo} and {\pmt}, confirming them as ultracool dwarfs.
+Using only single-epoch imaging data and no spectroscopy, such sources could be easily interpreted as reddened extreme emission-line galaxies at $z\sim8$ or Lyman-break galaxies at $z>20$.
+However, NIRSpec follow-up showed that the two objects show spectra characteristic of Y dwarfs.
+Fitting the spectra using {\nifty} reveals low temperatures {\tonerange} for Bullet-BD1 and {\ttworange} for Bullet-BD2 (using {\bdmodelA} and {\bdmodelS} models).
+Furthermore, additional imaging, taken $\sim 1$ year after the original data, clearly reveals proper motion of both objects, {\pmo} and {\pmt}, confirming them as brown dwarfs.
 The two objects are in close proximity on the sky, but several lines of evidence point towards them not being physically associated.
-We determine a relatively high sky density of 0.14 Y dwarfs per arcmin$^2$ at this low galactic latitude.
+We determine a relatively high sky density of 0.13Y dwarfs per arcmin$^2$, likely the result of observing at a relatively low galactic latitude ($b=-21\deg$).
+At high galactic latitudes, their occurrence might be less likely, though not impossible.